Form Layout: Predefined Templates

 • name, which specifies which template to use

-Each template organizes UI elements in a number of columns, which are called slots.
+Each template organizes UI elements in a number of slots.
 The name of a template has the following structure: <Slot1>-...-<SlotN>, where:

-• N is the number of columns in the template.
+• N is the number of slots in the template.

-• Each of Slot1, ..., SlotN is a number that designates the relative width of the column.
+• Each of Slot1, ..., SlotN is a number that designates the relative width of the slot.

-For example, the 7-10-7 template has three columns.
-The first column has a width of 7/24 of the form width.
-The second column is 10/24 of the form width.
-The third column has a width of 7/24 of the form width.
+For example, the 7-10-7 template has three slots.
+The first slot has a width of 7/24 of the form width.
+The second slot is 10/24 of the form width.
+The third slot has a width of 7/24 of the form width.
+(24 is the sum of relative width of all slots: 7 + 10 + 7 = 24.)

 The following example shows the use of the 7-10-7 template.